gladstargtschool6/og-github-floss-subs/README.md

 ### 2. Set up your database tables and auth policies

 In your Supabase dashboard, go to the SQL editor
-Navigate to 'Quick Start' section
-Select 'Stripe Subscriptions' (this has the same content as the [`schema.sql` file](./schema.sql))

-- This will set up another tab ('Query 2' next to 'Query 1')
+Click on '+' in the upper right area, adding a new 'Query' tab
+Copy the content from the `schema.sql` file in your repo directly into this tab
 Inside of this tab, mid to lower right on screen, select 'RUN' button

 - When 'RUN' has completed, you should see the message 'Success.
 No rows returned' in 'Results' area
 - You can check your 'Table Editor' tab and click on the table icon to make sure that your tables have been created (Or check same by navigating to 'Database' tab and selecting 'Tables')

 #### [Optional] - Set up OAuth providers

-You can use third-party login providers like GitHub or Google.
+You can use third-party login providers GitHub, Google, Gitlab or Bitbucket.
 Refer to the [docs](https://supabase.io/docs/guides/auth#third-party-logins) to learn how to configure these.
+We have given Google & Github examples below.

 ##### GitHub example: